saurabhnemade/backend-case-study/Readme.md

 ## Architecture

 We have two servers.
-One written in java and one written in nodejs
+One written in Java and one written in NodeJS.

-The java server is the mapping server.
-It is responsible for handling all the heavy lifting in terms of edifact mapping.
+The Java server is the mapping server.
+It is responsible for handling all the heavy lifting in terms of EDIFACT mapping.

-The nodejs server is the aggregation server.
+The NodeJS server is the aggregation server.
 It is responsible for handling requests in terms of API aggregation.

 ## Status quo